etwk/blog/content/lists/books.md

 - [ ] Fast Carbs, Slow Carbs: The Simple Truth About Food, Weight, and Disease #foodthink
 - [ ] Virtual You: How Building Your Digital Twin Will Revolutionize Medicine and Change Your Life #future
 - [ ] Pathogenesis: How Germs Made History (Jonathan Kennedy) #history #must
+- [ ] The Living Medicine: How a Lifesaving Cure Was Nearly Lost―and Why It Will Rescue Us When Antibiotics Fail (Lina Zeldovich)

 ## History
 - [ ] How the World Really Works: A Scientist’s Guide to Our Past, Present and Future